Your sixth graders are guaranteed to have plenty of ideas to write about using these engaging sixth grade writing prompts.

 8. Explain how to make a perfect score on a math test.

-10. Compose a creative story using these words: locker, box, secret, key
+10. Compose a story using these words: locker, box, secret, key

-12. Describe how to win your favorite online game to someone who doesn’t know how to play.
+12. Describe how to win your favorite online game.

 13. You get to have dinner with Abraham Lincoln, Rosa Parks, and Christopher Columbus.
-What questions would you ask them?
-How do you think they would answer?
-What conversation topics would come up among the four of you that you can all relate to?
+What questions would you ask them and why?

 14. Write 10 words related to the human body.
 Then compose a poem with the words.